carljpearson/openshift_alerting/blog_post/Investigating OpenShift Alerts.md

 ![](https://raw.githubusercontent.com/carljpearson/openshift_alerting/master/plots/conf_viol2.png)

-Because of the high variation within ratings, it's difficult to point to a certain alert as 'good' or 'bad'.
-Our qualitative data will help provide more insight here.
+Because of the high variation within ratings, it was difficult to point to a certain alert as 'good' or 'bad'.
+Our qualitative data helped provide more insight here.

 #### Confidence explanations and what makes an alert (not) useful